adithyasingapore/portfolio_1-sql_powerbi/README.md

 **Future Project Aim**

-I have started learning Python.
+In addition to SQL and R, I have now started learning Python.
 Once I improve my Python knowledge sufficiently, I aim to set up and automate this process as a system, where data is pulled from a database, cleaned and organised into a format suitable for visualisation, visualised in a dashboard, the dashboard is exported as a PDF and the PDF is emailed to concerned stakeholders automatically.

 The entire process should be autonomous and require almost zero human attention, with the exception of regular checks to verify the proper functioning of the process and the accuracy of the results.